Eisenhower Matrix for Writers

 DO FIRST

-• Finish an article for a client with a deadline today
+• Complete article with client deadline today

-• Incorporate urgent edits from your editor
+• Incorporate urgent editor revisions

-• Submit a piece before the publication cutoff
+• Submit piece before publication cutoff

 PLAN THIS WEEK

-• Build your author platform or personal brand
+• Build author platform and reader relationships

 DELEGATE

-• Answering non-urgent emails about potential future work
+• Answer non-urgent emails about potential work

 SKIP IF NEEDED

-• Reading about writing instead of actually writing
+• Read about writing instead of writing

-• Perfecting the first sentence of a draft for hours
+• Perfect first sentence for hours

 That's a lot to remember!